bernardosan/Scrumtinize/README.md

 ## 📖 About

-The app proposal is to be a project managment tool, users can sign up, create boards, add lists to a board and finally add cards to a list.
+The app proposal is to be a project managment tool, users can sign up, create boards, add lists to a board and add cards to a list.
 An user can add members to a specific board and atribute members to cards, so that everybody knows who does what!

 This project its on closed-beta, and its actual version only functions with a proper internet connection.